brevzin/cpp_proposals/1938_if_consteval/if-consteval.md

 # Acknowledgments

 Thank you to David Stone and Tim Song for working through these examples.
+Thank you to Davis Herring for helping improve the grammar to remove a potential source of error.